 Chocolate Making from Tree to Bar

 To cultivate cacao is a years-long process, and true to the circle of life, one must start with a fresh cacao seed or a tree viable for grafting.
-Recently many farmers are turning to grafting higher-quality cacao varietals onto existing higher-yield trees in the hopes of creating high quallity and high yield trees.
+Recently many farmers are turning to grafting higher-quality cacao varietals onto existing higher-yield trees in the hopes of creating high quality and high-yield trees.

 But to make a single cacao tree seedling from fresh beans, one to three beans are taken from a fresh pod (less than 5 days old), and then put into a hot wet place to germinate.
 Once that root is formed, the seeds are put into a bag of nutrient-rich earth, root side down, and lightly covered in soil.

-The tree lives a shadowy-but-sunny three to five more years of childhood, and then the tree begins to bear fruit on the branches where it gets enough sun.
+The tree lives a shadowy-but-sunny two to five more years of childhood, and then the tree begins to bear fruit on the branches where it gets enough sun.
 The football-shaped fruits emerge from tiny flowers which grow all over the tree.
-These flower are pollinated by flies called midges, so miniscule that the naked eye cannot see them.
+These flower are pollinated by flies called midges, so minuscule that the naked eye cannot see them.

-Ten varieties of cacao are currently known to exist (Marañon, Curaray, Criollo, Iquitos, Nanay, Contamana, Amelonado, Purús, Nacional and Guiana), and they are often referred to by their grander type (criollo, trinitario, forastero, nacional).
+Ten varieties of cacao are currently known to exist: Marañon, Curaray, Criollo, Iquitos, Nanay, Contamana, Amelonado, Purús, Nacional, and Guiana.
+These are are often referred to by their grander types: Criollo, Trinitario, Forastero, and Nacional.
 Temperature, rainfall, altitude, surrounding foliage, and amount of sunlight can all affect the final flavor & fat content of beans.